-There’s no better feeling than seeing your drink come towards you at the bar (we definitely miss that feeling right now!).
+There’s no better feeling than seeing your drink come towards you at the bar.
+We definitely miss that feeling right now!
 While we love a classic cocktail, there’s something exciting about getting a drink that’s more fun, colorful, whimsical than the others.
-Since we haven’t been to a bar in a while, we felt the need to experiment with some garnishes + unexpected ingredients in our homemade beverages.
+Since we haven’t been to a bar in a while, we felt the need to experiment with some garnishes and unexpected ingredients in our homemade beverages.
 And who better to team up with for that than Lo-Fi Aperitifs!
-This California-based brand provides home bartenders and mixologists alike with the perfect tools (think premium vermouths and amaros) for creating delicious cocktails.
+This California-based brand provides home bartenders and mixologists with the perfect tools (think premium vermouths and amaros) for creating delicious cocktails.
 Feeling inspired?
 Read on to check out some unique garnishes that will bring your cocktail game to the next level.
 Make some room on your bar cart for these unexpected picks!

 Add a pinch of salt to any cocktail to amp up the flavors within it.
-This trick really does work for almost any drink at all, but it works especially well with drinks that have some sort of sweetness to help that flavor pop.
+This trick really does work for almost any drink, but it’s especially good with drinks that already have some sort of sweetness to help that flavor pop.
 Think about a chocolate chip cookie: delicious on its own but when you make it a salted chocolate chip cookie, it’s next level.
 Try it!

 Next time you whip up a batch of hummus, consider saving the liquid from your chickpeas, aka aquafaba.
 This works just like egg whites in a drink.
-Rather than adding an egg white to your whiskey sour, try using the same amount of aquafaba as a replacement in the recipe.
+Rather than adding an egg white to your whiskey sour, try using the same amount of aquafaba instead.
 (Pro tip: 1 egg white = 2 tablespoons of aquafaba)

 Everything Bagel Seasoning

 Coconut water is super hydrating, has a delicious, sweet flavor, and is texturally more interesting than water.
-I have two hacks for this: you should definitely try this with the Lo-Fi sweet vermouth that has coconut in the botanical mix.
-You can also try making coconut water ice, maybe even adding in spices like anise pods to level up the flavor.
-Add the cubes to classic drinks like Margaritas, Old Fashioneds, or Negronis to infuse a fun coconut element into your drink as the ice melts.
+I have two hacks for this.
+Try this with the Lo-Fi sweet vermouth, which has coconut in the botanical mix.
+You can also try making coconut water ice and adding in spices like anise pods to level up the flavor.
+Add the cubes to classic drinks like Margaritas or Negronis to infuse coconut into your drink as the ice melts.

 Everyone knows you can juice a grapefruit, but consider using the peel as well for a beautiful cocktail ribbon garnish.
 You can also zest it into your salt for an exciting twist on salt rims for margaritas and palomas.
 To do this, get yourself a bowl of salt and zest the peel into it.
 Once the grapefruit zest is where you need it to be, take a pestle and mortar or a spice/coffee grinder and grind them together.
 This breaks down the salt so it’s smaller and easily clings to the rim, but it simultaneously releases all of those fragrant oils from the grapefruit peel so the mixture pops!